muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### Retrieval-Augmented Generation (RAG) with LLMs, embeddings, vector databases and LangChain
+### Retrieval-Augmented Generation (RAG) with LLMs, embeddings, vector databases, and LangChain
 RAG is a technique that combines a retriever and a generative LLM to deliver accurate responses to queries.
 It involves retrieving relevant information from a large corpus and then generating contextually appropriate responses to queries.
 Here, I used the Llama 2 LLM and LangChain with GPU acceleration to perform generative question-answering (QA) with RAG.

 ![image](https://github.com/muntasirhsn/muntasirhsn.github.io/assets/29087240/cb5f2892-68a5-4d68-b9b4-568959b2595a) Figure: A schematic representation of RAG with a retriever and an LLM